James Madison University: Club sports

-The JMU Men's Ultimate team, the Flying Hellfish, was founded in 1997.
+The JMU men's ultimate team, the Flying Hellfish, was founded in 1997.
 The team is named after the Simpsons episode 22, season 7, "Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish'" Since 2005, the team has hosted an annual tournament known as "The Hellfish Bonanza," which attracts between 12 and 16 teams from across the east coast.
-Several current and former Hellfish play Ultimate professionally for Major League Ultimate's Washington DC Current and the American Ultimate Disc League's DC Breeze.